 \section{Related Work}

-In this section, we describe feasible approaches in the literature for multi-modality model serving and their limitations and then review the use of the disaggregation technique.
+In this section, we describe existing approaches in the literature for multimodal model serving and their limitations, and then we review the use of disaggregation techniques.

-\textbf{Multi-modality Model Serving.} There are two ways to enable a multi-modality model serving system: (1) adopting and extending existing LLM serving systems, such as vLLM \cite{kwon2023efficient}, SARATHI \cite{agrawal2023sarathi}, and Orca \cite{orca}; and (2) leveraging the open-sourced code from recent works of improving multi-modality model inference.
-The first way fails to address the encoding bottleneck inherent in LMMs, limiting their applicability to multimodal workloads, particularly when handling high-volume and high-resolution multi-media data.
-In the second way, recent advancements such as KV cache eviction \cite{li2024snapkv,ning2024inf} and compression \cite{kang2024gear} focus on specific features and limited scenarios.
+\textbf{Multimodal Model Serving.} There are two ways to enable a multimodal model serving system: (1) adopting and extending existing LLM serving systems, such as vLLM \cite{kwon2023efficient}, SARATHI \cite{agrawal2023sarathi}, and Orca \cite{orca}; and (2) leveraging open-source code from recent works on improving multimodal model inference.
+The first approach fails to address the encoding bottleneck inherent in LMMs, limiting their applicability to multimodal workloads, particularly when handling high-volume and high-resolution multimedia data.
+In the second approach, recent advancements such as KV cache eviction \cite{li2024snapkv,ning2024inf} and compression \cite{kang2024gear} focus on specific features and limited scenarios.
 For instance, Inf-MLLM \cite{ning2024inf} enables efficient streaming inference for LMMs on a single GPU, targeting resource-constrained scenarios.
-While their implementations are feasible for serving LMMs, they fail to meet user SLOs in cloud serving scenarios.
+While these implementations are feasible for serving LMMs, they fail to meet user SLOs in cloud serving scenarios.
 To the best of our knowledge, we are the first to propose an LMM serving system that leverages disaggregation and a series of integrated techniques to enable better resource allocation and improved SLOs.